digitalfondue/mjml4j/README.md

  - https://github.com/SebastianStehle/mjml-net
  - https://github.com/LiamRiddell/MJML.NET

+# Status

+Most of the mj-* tags are supported.
+It's currently missing:

+ - mj-include: will be implemented
+ - mj-style: the inline attribute will be ignored
+ - mj-html-attributes: will not be supported, as it requires a css selector

+Additionally, no pretty print/minimization of the output is provided.

 # TODO:
- - inline style, implement fallback as mjml-net
- - integrate CI + jpackage + release to maven central
+ - jpackage configuration + release to maven central
  - mj-include
  - check https://github.com/mjmlio/mjml/compare/v4.14.1...v4.15.3 , printing especially
  - validation api: